briceio/imagine_python/README.md

 ### Accelerator

-I added an "accelerator" in the application, some kind a fast keyboard shortcuts to help them annotate your pictures faster:
+I added an "accelerator" in the application, some kind of a fast keyboard shortcuts helper to help you annotate your pictures faster.

 Note that the accelerator has a timeout: as soon as you start a command you have 1 second to finish it or it will be reset.